msa-em/nanocartography/06_conclusion.md

   enumerator: 6.%s
 ---

-The ability to precisely navigate nanoscopic volumes will become increasingly important to the field of materials science and electron microscopy.
+Precise navigation of nanoscopic volumes will become increasingly important to the field of materials science and electron microscopy, especially with the adjvent to aberration correction.
 While there have been a number of researchers who have developed methodologies to predict both the stage motion of a double tilt stage and crystallographic motion and diffraction analysis, these have all typically been approached from an a priori stance where the